4o4R/gymnasticonV2/README.md

 ## Development Prerequisite: Node 14.21.3

 The build and native dependencies target Node.js 14.21.3 so they remain compatible with Raspberry Pi Zero/Zero W units.
-The repository ships an `.nvmrc` with that version, and `npm install` now runs a guard (`scripts/check-node-version.cjs`) that aborts if you attempt to install with anything outside `>=14.21.3 <15`.
+Node 16/18 drop official ARMv6 builds and our native stack (`@abandonware/noble`/`bleno`, `serialport@9`, `usb@1.6.2`) only ships prebuilds for Node 14, so using newer majors means rebuilding from source (often failing on Pi Zero/Buster).
+The repository ships an `.nvmrc` with 14.21.3, and `npm install` runs a guard (`scripts/check-node-version.cjs`) that aborts if you attempt to install with anything outside `>=14.21.3 <15`.
 Run `nvm use` (or install Node 14.21.3 manually) before installing packages; set `GYMNASTICON_ALLOW_UNSUPPORTED_NODE=1` only if you absolutely need to bypass the check.

 ## Choose Your Setup